semelyanov86/vtiger-portal/README.md

 ```
 Where SPPayments is the name of module.
 Below module name you need to insert minimum 2 fields.
 First field is default sorting field.
 Second field and more is fields, which support live search

+## User Settings Route

+This application supports managing of user settings, which is available under `user/settings` endpoint.
+As a result you will get list of boolean fields and their values.
+These fields are dynamic, you can set them in configuration, under `userSettingsFields` part.

 ## Command line arguments

 You can run executable script with following arguments: